Thank you for your interest in our clinic’s services! Our treatment and assessment clinics are currently on a waitlist until January 2022.

-Our Commitment to Education and Research
+Education and Research Commitment

-The Clinic is a community-based training facility for the Ph.D. program in clinical psychology.
-We are dedicated to providing the highest quality training for our graduate students as they learn evidence based psychological treatments.
+Consistent with the program’s mission, we are dedicated to providing the highest quality training for our graduate students as they learn evidence based psychological treatments and assessments.
 A related mission of the Community Clinic is the promotion and support of clinical research and the sharing of knowledge with the surrounding community through consultative services, presentations and workshops.